Add to Collection

-This Red Velour Cake takes your classic popular Red Velvet Cake and brings it to the next level of elegance and deliciousness.
-Still moist, still has the soft velvet texture we're all familiar with and love, but has a velour exterior that's beautiful and sophisticated.
+This Red Velour Cake takes your classic Red Velvet Cake and brings it to the next level of elegance and deliciousness.
+Moist and full of the soft velvet texture we're all familiar with and love, this cake also has a velour exterior that's beautiful and sophisticated.

 Preheat your oven to 350 F degrees.
 Prepare 3 8 inch cake pans.
 Cut out 3 parchment paper circles that will fit inside each pan and spray them with some cooking spray, underneath and over the paper.
 Make sure to spray some cooking spray up the sides of the pans too.